OpenTranslationBible/open-bible/en-GB/18.Job/md/job-07.md

 ## Job 7:2

-> Just as a servant longs for the shade,
+> Just as a bond servant longs for the shade,
 > And like a labourer who eagerly awaits his wages,

 ## Job 7:3